-The Culinary Arts Basic Certificate is a one semester certificate program designed for the individual seeking training to become employed as an entry-level cook.
-The student will receive instruction in basic hot food cooking techniques, knife skills, baking and pastry, as well as soup and sauce making.
+The Culinary Arts Basic Certificate is designed for the individual seeking training to become employed as an entrylevel cook.
+The student will receive instruction in basic hot food cooking techniques, knife skills, healthy cuisine, baking and pastry, as well as soup and sauce making.
 Students also earn the ServSafe Food Protection Manager Certificate.
 The Culinary Arts certificate, coupled with work experience and additional classroom instruction, can lead to certification by the American Culinary Federation.